-In July 2019, Medford’s Office of Energy and Environment completed the city’s community-wide greenhouse gas (GHG) inventory as part of our commitment to the United Nations Compact of Mayors, now the Global Covenant of Mayors.
-The inventory calculates emissions for the 2017 calendar year, and is an important measure for us to realize and achieve our goals of becoming a carbon free community by 2050.
+In October 2025, Medford’s Planning, Development, and Sustainability Department completed the city’s community-wide greenhouse gas (GHG) inventory as part of our commitment to Global Covenant of Mayors.
+The inventory calculates emissions for the 2023 calendar year and is an important measure for us to realize and achieve our goals of becoming a carbon-free community by 2050.

-This is the third GHG inventory conducted by the City, prior city-wide inventories were conducted in 2018 and 2017.
+This is the seventh GHG inventory conducted by the City, prior city-wide inventories were conducted between 2017 and 2024.

 What is in the inventory?